-Additionally, they are a great source of good fats, including omega 3 fatty acids.
+Additionally, they are a great source of good fats, including omega-3 fatty acids.

 They contain monounsaturated fats.
 And as such they contribute to improved blood flow too, again ensuring nutrients reach your brain.

-Avocados, contain vitamins, K, A, D, E, potassium, magnesium, folate, and B vitamins.
+Avocados, contain vitamins, K, A, D, and E, potassium, magnesium, folate, and B vitamins.
 So yes, that is what I mean by a powerhouse of nutrients.
-Folate and B vitamins, vitamin K, and magnesium are all essential for optimal functioning of the brain.
+Folate and B vitamins, vitamin K, and magnesium are all essential for the optimal functioning of the brain.